DevThiagoRamos/JavaBinaryTree/README.md

 # JavaBinaryTree
-Hey guys,
+Hello everyone,
-this is my first application on binary tree with creation of roots and direct and left children.
+this is my first application on the content of binary tree with creation of roots and children for right and left.

 ## Class Diagram
 <img src="documentation/images/diagramaDeClasses.png">